MiyamotoAkira/grapqhl-presentation-round1/text-presentation.md

 **modify service.clj and server.clj**

 GraphQL on the other hand is a fixed architecture.
 Things should work in a very specific way.
 You don't have to define it.
 The elements are exactly the same on all GraphQL apis.
 You have a schema that follows a very specific format.
 You always need resolvers.
-You always use POST for everything.
+You always use the single POST request for everything.
 And the client is the same, doesn't matter how many apis you make: the difference is the information that is passed in the post, and the information that you retrieve; But the format of both is exactly the same.

 Let's gonna see quickly what the running api does